-The European City Dialogues are intended to foster open debate on urban development and renewal in the German-Polish border town of Görlitz-Zgorzelec and beyond.
+The Twin City Talks are intended to foster open debate on urban development and renewal in the German-Polish border town of Görlitz-Zgorzelec and beyond.
 Actors in the field of urban development as well as all other interested parties can make use of this forum for discussion and cross-border exchange.

 The Dresden Nexus Conference organised by the IOER, UNU-FLORES and the TU Dresden deals with questions of soil, water and waste from an integrated perspective and in connection with sustainable urban and regional development.